Best: Third Universe: Concert tours

 To promote Universe and Best: Third Universe, Koda went on her 2010 Universe tour.
 The concert tour went throughout Japan, and the recurring theme was outer space and the shuttle used for the voyage (on all concert merchandise) was labelled Koda Airlines.
 The concert tour was released in two formats; a double-DVD bundle, and a Blu-ray release.
 The DVD reached number one on the Oricon DVD Chart, with over 67,078 units sold by 2010 and was ranked 27 on the Annual Oricon Yearly DVD Chart.
 Koda further promoted the album on her 10th Anniversary Tour.
 The concert tour was released in two formats; a double-DVD bundle, and a Blu-ray release.
 The DVD reached number one on the Oricon DVD Chart, with over 40,141 units sold by 2010 and was ranked 36 on the Annual Oricon Yearly DVD Chart.

 Track listing

+Best: Third Universe album (CD 1).